KaiErikNiermann/vu-ml-project/README.md

 The code is all in the `src/` directory
 - `model.py` contains the code relevant for the model
+- `config.py` contains some static configurations for our testing
 - `testing.ipynb` is the main file used for working with the model